henrikglass/shaq/docs/sel_functions.md

 mat3 mat3(vec3 c0, vec3 c1, vec3 c2)                                             Creates a 3x3 matrix with column vectors `c0`, `c1`, and `c2`
 mat3 mat3_id()                                                                   Creates a 3x3 identity matrix
-mat3 copy_mat3(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader`
+mat3 copy_mat3(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader` mat3 eval_mat3(str expr)                                                         Evaluates the expression `expr` and reinterprets it as a mat3
 ```

 ## Returning mat4: